apexfarm/ApexQuery/README.md

    - `USING SCOPE` statement.
    - `WITH [DATA CATEGORY]` statement.

 2. **Highly Composable**: Clauses can be created standalone for select, where, order by and group by statements.
 They can be passed around, modified, and composed into queries in a later stage.
-This is the sole reason we choose a query builder.

    ```java
    Query.Selector selector = selector().add(Account.Id, Account.Name);